Skip to main content

 • 1 connection = Load Balancer forwards to 1 API Service

-• 3 connections = Load Balancer distributes across 3 API Services
+• 2 connections = Load Balancer can route between 2 API Services

-• 5 connections = Load Balancer distributes across 5 API Services
+• 3+ connections = Load Balancer distributes across multiple API Services

 tip

-The more API Services you connect, the better you can demonstrate horizontal scaling and traffic distribution patterns.
+Connect multiple API Services to demonstrate horizontal scaling and traffic distribution patterns.

 Setting Up Load Balancer